w3c/wcag2ict/status-of-this-document.md

 This is a Technical Report on Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT).
-The intent of this work is to update the 2013 WCAG2ICT Note's guidance to include changes made in WCAG 2.1 and 2.2.
+The purpose of this work is to update the 2013 WCAG2ICT Note's guidance to include changes made in WCAG 2.1 and 2.2.

 <div class="note">